I am having problems non-academic related. How can the Student Success Center support me?

 How should I prepare for a tutoring session?

 Before the session, review the content you want to work on, and prepare questions for the tutor.
-Perhaps there’s a math problem that’s giving you trouble, a concept that you don’t understand, or part of a writing assignment that you feel could use improvement.
-When it’s time for the session, bring your class notes, syllabus, textbook, and assignment instructions-whatever is relevant to what you want to work on.
-Whatever your concerns or needs, share them with your tutor.
+Perhaps there's a math problem that's giving you trouble, a concept that you don't understand, or part of a writing assignment that you feel could use improvement.
+When it's time for the session, bring your class notes, syllabus, textbook, and assignment instructions-whatever is relevant to the assignment.
+Share your concerns and needs with your tutor.
 We are here to help!

 Who are the tutors?
 How can I become a tutor?